 After the long 25k of descent with a tailwind (53/11 wasn’t enough), the right turn in Arrieta that leads to Nazaret is possibly the most difficult portion of the course.
-Not steep but again fully exposed and with some atrocious tarmac (expletives of all kinds were flying out of my mouth by then) this is just pure pain.
-I certainly lost a few minutes in 25k here but I also went past Hervé Banti who was barely moving…Brutal!
+Not steep but again fully exposed and with some atrocious tarmac (colourful expletives of all kinds were flying out of my mouth by then) – this is just pure pain.
+I certainly lost a few minutes in barely 25k here, but I also went past Hervé Banti who was barely moving…Brutal!

 Still this was perhaps the 1st time that no one came back from behind to catch me on the bike, and my split was about 18 min slower than Christian Krammer’s day’s best, which ain’t too shabby considering I stayed some 5 hours and 23 min on the saddle!

 Starting the run in 11th I wasn’t moving really fast from the start, and never found a 2nd gear.
 I caught a few guys, some caught me.
-I considered stopping many times, but my mind said no. Some bits into the wind I was running at less that 10kph and experiencing some deep moments of solitude.
+I considered stopping many times, but my confused mind managed to said no. Some parts into the wind I was running at less that 10kph and experiencing some deep moments of solitude.
 On the opposite I had a couple of times (usually after an aid station) where I felt quite strong.